 - Advice and coaching to parents/carers, nurseries or school

 Therapy involves closely working with parents, health visitors, schools and many others.

 Speech and Language Therapists work primarily with children to assist their communication, language and speech development.
 Some therapists have specialised training to assist children with eating and drinking skills.

 - They have a problem with their swallowing (dysphagia)

 - They are over-sensitive to food / touch in and around their mouths

 - They need help to learn to eat and drink independently

 What happens after referral?

-Parents/Carers must reply to this letter so that they can book an appointment.
+Parents/carers must reply to this letter in order to be given an appointment.

-The SLT will ask what parent/carer feels about their child’s language and how it impacts their child.
+The Speech and Language Therapist will ask what parents/carers feel about their child’s language and communication skills.